Oleg Taktarov: Submission grappling career

-In 1998 Taktarov, who was known as a strong grappler in mixed martial arts, competed in ADCC Submission Wrestling World Championship.
-He had previously trained with Brazilian jiu-jitsu practitioners Wallid Ismail, Ricardo Liborio and Carlos Barreto.
+In 1998, Taktarov competed at the ADCC Submission Wrestling World Championship.
+He had previously trained with Brazilian jiu-jitsu practitioners Wallid Ismail, Ricardo Libório and Carlos Barreto.
 Taktarov fought a "superfight" with multiple champion Mário Sperry, who ultimately defeated Taktarov by points after passing his guard.

 Acting career

 After temporarily retiring from mixed martial arts, Taktarov focused on his acting career and starred in the movies Air Force One, Righteous Kill, Bad Boys II, National Treasure, 15 Minutes, 44 Minutes: The North Hollywood Shoot-Out and the 2002 version of Rollerball.
 He also appeared in the first episode of season 3 of Alias entitled The Two and in the NCIS season 5 finale Judgement Day.
 He has also appeared in a few Russian productions, and was cast in a few releases from 2007, such as We Own the Night.
 Taktarov also released several instructional Sambo videos and has made an instructional video with Vladimir Vasiliev entitled Russian Mega Fighting.
 Taktarov more recently starred in Den of Thieves (as Alexi), Robert Rodriguez's franchise sequel, Predators, directed by Nimród Antal.

 He is a leading actor in the Russian television series Ex-Wife.

-In 2022 he played The Man from Moscow in the film The Man from Toronto.
+In 2022, he played The Man from Moscow in the film The Man from Toronto.